pengowray/ft8play/README.md

 - Symbols: Exactly 79 digits, zero to seven, representing the eight tones of FT8.
 For example: `3140652154634130077314147171333010263140652631713260022224072711662335223140652` Input may optionally contain spaces.
 This format is used within the output of both ft8code (wsjt-x) and gen_ft8 (ft8_lib).
 Perhaps someone is talented enough to edit the numbers into a melodic tune.

 Bugs
-- It's a bit flaky and will break if you hit the "generate" button while audio is still playing.
 - You have to hit generate again after adjusting any audio settings.
+- Memory usage likely increases with use

 To do:
 - [ ] decode FT8 audio
-- [ ] fully support encoding and decoding of all ft8 message types, and break down all parts of the message
+- [ ] fully support encoding and decoding of all ft8 message types
 - [ ] have the UI suggest alternative encoding methods when available
 - [ ] optimizations
 - [ ] FFT visualization